z1514/JSON/README.md

 **Unit Test**

  There are two unit test methods for millstone 5.
-These test cases use right XML text and wrong XML text as input to test whether the XML will be transformed into JSON Object and invoke the corresponding Function when the transformation successes and fails.
+These test cases use right XML text and wrong XML text as input to test whether the XML will be transformed into JSON object and invoke the corresponding Function when the transformation successes and fails.

  ```
   public void testToJSONConcurrentSuccess()